yonigibbs/yaet/README.md

 - [ ] Make UI responsive.
   - [ ] Buttons to use instead of keyboard for phones/tablets?
 - [ ] Improve Game Over animation - drop the "Game Over" message down from top of board (use SVG for this?)
-- [ ] Show where currently dropping shape would land (brighter outline on cells on bottom-most valid rows?)
 - [ ] Use `elm-animator` instead of doing animations manually?
 - [ ] Add smoother transitions (e.g. fade out/in) between welcome screen and game screen
 - [ ] Investigate "Hold" feature in some versions